DaoCloud/DaoCloud-docs/docs/en/docs/kpanda/user-guide/scale/install-vpa.md

 # Install vpa

-The container vertical scaling strategy (Vertical Pod Autoscaler, VPA) can make the resource allocation of the cluster more reasonable and avoid the waste of cluster resources. __vpa__ is the key component to realize the vertical expansion and contraction of the container.
+The Vertical Pod Autoscaler, VPA, can make the resource allocation of the cluster more reasonable and avoid the waste of cluster resources. __vpa__ is the key component to realize the vertical autoscaling of the container.

 This section describes how to install the __vpa__ plugin.